jfir/jfir.github.io/_posts/2022-10-13-My-AWS-Certified-Architect-in-30-Days.md

 ---

 First 15 days:
-STUDY and learn all cloud concepts and AWS services: You only need to follow ONE course
+Study and learn all cloud concepts and AWS services: You only need to follow ONE course

 ### First 15 Days